AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

   * Contacts are considered duplicates if they share the same phone number.

 * `NAME` format:
-  * Can only contain alphabetical characters and spaces.
+  * Can only contain alphanumeric characters and spaces.
   * Cannot be blank.
   * Extra spaces between values will be processed as a single space.